 Reminiscing on his trip with Murakami, Fitts noted that it was fun to spend time with his subject after completing years of research and writing for the biography.

 "It was the trip of a lifetime," he said.

-it was the trip of a metime, the said

 Murakami (right) and author Fitts signed numerous copies of the book during their nationwide tour.